Rohitash465/Bluehack/README.md

 # Bluehack
 Access anyone bluetooth without permission
 # How to run
-Run below command                                                                                                                                                  chmod +x Bluehack.sh
-./Bluehack.sh
+give permission and run ./Bluehack.sh